 Read more: See all the impressive specs of the Mitsubishi Outlander PHEV

-Landing on New Zealand shores soon is the much anticipated Mitsubishi Eclipse Cross Plug-in Hybrid, a midsize SUV that is sure to cause waves just as the Outlander PHEV did.
+The long anticipated Mitsubishi Eclipse Cross PHEV has landed in New Zealand, featuring the ground breaking electric motor technology of the Mitsubishi Outlander PHEV in a zippy, compact, midsize SUV.
 The 2.4L naturally-aspirated four cylinder petrol engine is paired with dual electric motors.
 The Eclipse Cross PHEV boasts 3 drive modes - EV Mode (electric vehicle) which runs purely off the electric motors with an emission free range of up to 55 km, Series Hybrid Mode which runs the wheels exclusively off the electric motors but runs the petrol engine to keep the power topped up, and Parallel Hybrid Mode, in which the petrol engine and electric motors run in unison for extended range, performance, and fuel efficiency.

-Read more: see everything the all new Mitsubishi Eclipse Cross has to offer.
+Read more: see the full range of features of the 2022 Mitsubishi Eclipse Cross PHEV.

 Mitsubishi’s 10-Year Diamond Advantage Warranty is the gold standard in the industry, and the new Mitsubishi Eclipse Cross PHEV joins the lineup of vehicles covered by it.
 The renowned Diamond Advantage includes a 10 year or 160,000km Powertrain Warranty and a bumper to bumper 5-year or 130,000km New Vehicle Warranty.
 The 10 year or 160,000km Powertrain Warranty covers all the major internal mechanical components that make up the engine, gearbox, transfer box and differentials.
 Wherever you choose to go, Mitsubishi has you covered.
 Eclipse Cross PHEV is also backed by an eight year / 160,000km Li-ion battery warranty.